iraj465/Crypto-IPFS/README.md

-# Asset exchange using IPFS
+# Encrypted asset exchange using IPFS
 This NodeJs app leverages IPFS protocol for exchanging encrypted data between Patients and Doctors.
 (Created as part of paper https://arxiv.org/abs/2012.05141)

 # Install IPFS